assaabloy-ppi/salt-channel/files/spec/salt-channel-v2-final2-draft.md

     1b  NoSuchServer.
         Set to 1 if no server could be found or connected to that matches the Address field of A1.
-When this bit is set, A2/Count MUST have the value 0.

     6b  Zero.
         Bits 1-6 are set to zero.